-The Scottish Government has now confirmed that fees for EU students commencing their studies in academic year 2018/19 will be at the same level as UK students.
+The Scottish Government has now confirmed that fees for EU students commencing their studies in academic year 2018/19 and 2019/20 will be at the same level as those for UK students.
 Students will be admitted as UK/EU fee status students and retain that status for the duration of their studies.

-The University is offering a number of funding schemes for UK and EU postgraduate students entering in 2018/19.
+The University is offering a number of funding schemes for UK and EU postgraduate students entering in 2018/19 and 2019/20.
 Further information is available on our scholarships pages and Graduate School funding pages:

 - College of Arts

 - College of Medical, Veterinary & Life Sciences

 - College of Social Sciences

 Students from Erasmus partner institutions planning to study in Glasgow